 Quality Services for a Quality Life

-On April 4, 1853, the first Island County Commissioners' meeting took place in Coveland, the newly designated county seat, located on Penn's Cove northwest of Coupeville on Whidbey Island's east coast.
+On April 4, 1853, the first Island County Commissioners' meeting took place in Coveland, the newly designated county seat.
+Coveland was located on Penn Cove northwest of Coupeville.
 The meeting was held at the home of Commissioner John Alexander.
 The other two commissioners attending were John Crockett and Samuel D. Howe.

 Island County was one of four counties carved out of Thurston County by the Oregon Territorial Legislature.
 At the time, it included the future Island, San Juan, Whatcom, Skagit and Snohomish counties.

-The first regular business for the Commission was a proposed road to Coveland from Ebey's Landing on the west side of the island.
-The board approved a petition for the road from Colonel Isaac N. Ebey (1818-1857) and 11 others.
+The first regular business for the commission was a proposed road to Coveland from Ebey's Landing on the west side of the island.
+The board approved a petition for the road from Col. Isaac N. Ebey (1818-57) and 11 others.
 They appointed Ebey, Daniel Show, and Samuel Crockett to lay out the county road, as requested.
 They also appointed Hugh Crockett as sheriff.

-The Board of County Commissioners is the County's legislative and executive authority and is made up of three commissioners elected to four-year terms.
-The county is divided into three geographic districts based on population and at the time of election, each Commissioner must live in the district from which they are elected.
-The County Commissioners' positions are partisan and are nominated in a primary election embracing only their particular district.
-All voters in the county are given an opportunity in the general election to select the commissioner who will ultimately serve.
+The Board of Commissioners is Island County's legislative and executive authority and is comprised of three commissioners elected to four-year terms.
+Island County is divided into three geographic districts based on population.
+Each commissioner must be living in the district from which they are elected.
+The commissioners' positions are partisan and are nominated in a primary election embracing only their particular district.
+All voters in Island county are given an opportunity in the general election to select whom will serve.

-The Board of Island County Commissioners meets in regular open session the first four Tuesdays of every month at 10:00 a.m. and the fourth Tuesday beginning at 2:00 p.m. for Roundtable discussion with Elected County Officials and Appointed Department Heads.
+The Board of Island County Commissioners meet in regular open session at 10 a.m. on the first four Tuesdays of every month and at 2 p.m. on the fourth Tuesday for roundtable discussions with elected county officials and appointed department heads.

-Tuesday meetings are televised via a videoconferencing link to Island County's Camano Annex offices, 121 N. East Camano Drive south of Camano Plaza and Camaloch Golf Course.
-A public comment period is scheduled at 10:00 a.m. on the first four Tuesdays of each month.
+Tuesday meetings are televised via a videoconferencing link to Island County's Camano Administrative Building, 121 N. East Camano Drive, south of Camano Plaza and Camaloch Golf Course.
+A public comment period is scheduled at 10 a.m. on the first four Tuesdays of each month.

-Meetings are held in the Commissioners Hearing Room located downstairs in the Courthouse Annex Building, Room #B102, at 1 NE 6th Street in Coupeville, Washington.
+Meetings are held in the Commissioners' Hearing Room, located downstairs in the Courthouse Annex Building, Room #B-102, at 1 N.E.
+6th St. in Coupeville, Wash.